 As a native New Mexican, there is no ingredient that truly transports me back to my childhood quite like green chile.
 Growing up, green chile chicken enchiladas were a staple in our family menu, and I now love to prepare them for my own family.
-In traditional New Mexico style, these enchiladas are stacked instead of rolled, and they are covered in a generous layer of creamy sauce infused with an abundance of green chile.
+In traditional New Mexico style, these enchiladas are stacked instead of rolled, and they are covered in a generous layer of creamy green chile sauce.
 The end result?
-An enchilada casserole with a smoky, spicy, downright delectable flavor.
+Green chile chicken enchiladas with a smoky, spicy, downright delectable flavor.
 Let’s dig right in!

 - 3 tablespoons butter

 - 2 cups chopped or shredded cooked chicken

 - ½ teaspoon salt